yas74/niki-credit-system/README.md

 Niki allows staff members to:

-- View their current credit balance
+- Accumulate scores based on defined criteria
-- See loans they have taken and repayment status
+- See their total score and how it’s calculated
-- Check whether they are eligible for a new loan
-- Request loans and track approval status
+- Request loans based on eligibility and limits
-- See their total score and score breakdown per criteria

-Managers can:

-- Define scoring criteria and weights
+- Repay loans gradually through monthly salary deductions
-- Control loan limits and repayment rules
+- Track loan status, repayments, and remaining balance

-- Review loan requests
-- Monitor overall system balance and risk
+At the same time, the system enforces clear rules around who can borrow, how much, and when.

 ---

-## Core Principles
+## Core Ideas

-### Loans, not handouts
-Niki is based on loans that are repaid gradually from salary.

-### Gamification for improvement
+- **Loans, not handouts**
+  Money is borrowed and repaid in small monthly installments, preserving dignity and responsibility.

+- **Motivation through scoring**
-A scoring system based on predefined criteria controls loan eligibility and limits.
+  Performance-related criteria contribute to a score that directly affects loan eligibility and limits.

-### Fairness and transparency
+- **Fairness and transparency**
-Scores, rules, and decisions are visible and applied consistently.
+  Scores, rules, limits, and loan status are visible and predictable for everyone.

 ---

 ## Competition Model

-Niki operates with a limited credit pool.
+Niki operates with a **limited shared credit pool**.

-When multiple staff members are eligible for loans, higher scores result in faster access to available credit.
+When multiple people are eligible, those with higher scores can access loans sooner.

-This introduces controlled competition without arbitrary decision-making.
+This introduces controlled competition without removing clarity or fairness.

 ---

-## Scoring System
+## Key Features

-Each staff member has a total score calculated from weighted criteria such as:

-- Work performance and customer interaction
+- Weighted scoring system with configurable criteria
-- Punctuality and attendance
+- Eligibility rules for loan access and limits
-- Experience and time spent in the organization
-- Task completion and shift responsibilities
-- Learning progress (e.g. reading, vocabulary, training)
+- Monthly installment-based repayment logic
-- Discipline and presentation standards
+- Loan request and approval workflow

-Each criterion has:
-- A weight
-- A scoring range
+- Full visibility into scores, loans, and repayment status
-- Optional caps and limits
+- Admin-defined rules and thresholds

 ---

-## Loan Rules
+## Tech Stack

-- Loan eligibility depends on total score
-- Loan limits scale with score
-- Repayment is done automatically through salary deductions
-- Installments are small and interest-free
-- Outstanding loans affect future eligibility
+- **Backend:** Python (FastAPI)
+- **Database:** MongoDB
+- **Architecture:** API-first, domain-oriented design
+- **Auth:** Token-based authentication (planned)
+- **Status:** Early design & development phase

 ---

-## Intended Users
+## Project Status

+This project is currently in **active design and early implementation**.
+The focus is on:

-- Small businesses
+- Data modeling
+- Core business rules
-- Restaurants and service teams
+- Clean and maintainable backend structure
-- Organizations that want structured internal credit systems
-- Teams where motivation and fairness matter more than punishment

 ---

-## Tech Direction (Planned)

-- Backend-first design
-- Clear domain separation (users, scores, loans, payments)
-- Role-based access (staff vs manager)
-- API-driven architecture
-- Audit-friendly data model

-The project is intentionally designed to be simple, explicit, and extensible.

----

-## Status
+## Author

-🚧 In progress
-This repository currently focuses on system design, data modeling, and API planning.

----

-## Why This Project Exists

-Niki is built from direct experience managing real teams and real constraints.
-The goal is not automation for its own sake, but creating a system that is predictable, understandable, and fair.

----
+Built by **Yasaman Rohani** as a backend-focused portfolio project.